amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 |pass|incorrect|false negative|[protection against regression](#the-first-pillar-protection-against-regressions)|
 |fail|incorrect|true positive|-|
 |fail|correct|false positive|[resistance to refactoring](#the-second-pillar-resistance-to-refactoring)|
-### The Third And Fourth Pillars: Fast Feedback & Maintainability
+### The Third & Fourth Pillars: Fast Feedback & Maintainability
 - fast feedback
     - cost of fixing bugs is related to the time it took for them to be noticed
     - slow running test cases avoid bugs to be noticed, thus allow moving forward in wrong direction